The Course for Motorcycle Riders

 MINORS (under 18 years old) MUST have a Parent with them the morning of the first day in order to sign waiver forms!

 Think of the BRC (Basic Rider Course) as Motorcycling 101.
 You learn to make your motorcycle perform like an extension of yourself.
 By the end of The Course, we'll be challenging your skills at the two-year rider level.
 The best part is you don't even need a helmet or a motorcycle.
 We provide them for you.

 Motorcycling At The Graduate Level.
-The ERC (Experienced Rider Course) is for experienced riders only who have an (M) endorsement.
+The BRC 2 (Experienced Rider Course) is for experienced riders only who have an (M) endorsement.
 You work with other riders like yourself.
 Advanced students use their own motorcycles, you'll see all types of bikes; cruisers, sport bikes, and touring machines.

-No matter how long you've been riding, the advanced course is tough enough to challenge your skills.
-You learn high-speed maneuvering, quick swerving and avoidance techniques, countersteering, traction control, and emergency braking for curves and slippery surfaces.
+No matter how long you've been riding, the BRC2 course is tough enough to challenge your skills.
+You learn higher speed maneuvering, quick swerving and avoidance techniques, counter-steering, traction control, and emergency braking for curves and slippery surfaces.
 Skills you can use whether you're touring cross-country or just riding down to the corner store.